flexcodesnet/flex-cms/README.md

 FlexCMS
 ===============

+This is our open source [FlexCMS](https://cms.flexcodes.net/) a CMS build with flex in mind.

+#### Quick Start:

+* Install [php](https://www.php.net/downloads.php/) if you don't already have it.
+* Install [Composer](https://getcomposer.org/download/) if you don't already have it.
+* Clone or [download](https://github.com/flexcodesnet/flex-cms/archive/main.zip) this repo.  (if you download, unzip the file to a directory.)
+* On the command line in the top directory of this repo, run
+  * `composer i`
+  * `php artisan serve`
+* Visit the application with your browser at http://localhost:8000/ and login with
+  * username: root
+  * password: 123456

 ### About FlexCMS

 FlexCMS is a modern design for any website.
 You can boost your business using FlexCMS Multipurpose Laravel CMS Script.